 Life skills allow workers to navigate professional and personal settings effectively.
 They include the ability to listen and empathize, to lead, to take the initiative and to plan and execute projects.
 For insurance teams, these skills relate directly to the aspects of insurance work that cannot be trusted to technology, such as analyzing complex claims or coordinating with surveyors, actuaries, accountants, attorneys and other professionals.

 When the work of learning becomes central to an insurance professional’s career, fast-paced technological changes, shifting customer demands and evolving regulatory pressures become opportunities to be seized rather than threats to be confronted or avoided.
-Workers can grow with the industry as a whole, spurring innovation and strengthening teams.
+Reskilling insurance employees can help your employees grow with the industry as a whole, spurring innovation and strengthening teams.

 Images by: Yulia Grogoryeva/©123RF.com, nd3000/©123RF.com, Konstantin Pelikh/©123RF.com